Devil May Cry 5: Plot

-Following the events of Devil May Cry 4, Nero is working as a demon hunter for Dante's Devil May Cry agency along with his friend, gunsmith Nico Goldstein.
+Following the events of Devil May Cry 4, Nero works as a demon hunter for Dante's Devil May Cry agency along with his friend, gunsmith Nico Goldstein.
 One afternoon, Nero is working at the agency when a hooded man enters.
-Nero offers the stranger food when he suddenly rips off his demonic Devil Bringer arm, along with the Yamato sword.
+Nero offers the stranger food when he suddenly rips off his demonic Devil Bringer arm, which transforms into the Yamato sword.
+The stranger uses the sword to open a portal and departs.

-Some time later, a mysterious man known as V hires Dante and his crew to take down a powerful demon named Urizen.
+Three days later, a mysterious man named V hires Dante and his crew to take down a powerful demon named Urizen.
 The group travels to Red Grave City, where they find a demonic tree called Qliphoth planted in the city, killing people for their blood.
-They confront Urizen but, empowered by the Qliphoth, the new demon king incapacitates them and overpowers Nero when he intervenes.
+Nero, working on his own, is also pinpointed toward Urizen by V. Dante's crew confronts Urizen but, empowered by the Qliphoth, the new demon king incapacitates them and overpowers Nero when he intervenes.
 Dante stops Urizen from capturing Nero but is defeated and ejected from the Qliphoth with his sword Rebellion shattered.
 His allies Lady and Trish are captured to be used as demon-cores while V convinces the weakened Nero to escape.